How to Change a Keg: Transform Your Tap Skills

 Step 3: Remove the Keg Coupler

-A keg coupler is a device connecting the beer keg to the tap.
-It helps regulate the flow of beer.
+A keg coupler is a device connecting a beer keg to the tap and helps regulate the flow of beer.
 It is usually located at the top of the keg and has a valve that releases pressure before removing it.
-To remove the coupler, lift it up and away from the keg.
-Ensure it is 100% up so it does not spit the remaining beer at you.

 Step 4: Install the New Keg